furjac/FG_Crypter/README.md

 2. Make sure to check add to path while install
 3. otherwise the code wont work
 4. make sure to download this repo to ur pc or laptop (windows only)
+5. also u can do without downloading repo just download latest release
-5. navigate where u downloaded the repo
+6. navigate where u downloaded the repo
-6. now run the code below in command prompt
+7. now run the code below in command prompt

 ```
 pip install requirements.txt